 15 Killer Facts About Predator

-Before you “get to da choppa,” how about you take a look at a few fun tidbits we found about Predator, the Arnold Schwarzenegger action classic that was released in theaters 30 years ago today.
+Before you “get to da choppa” and head out to see The Predator, how about you take a look at a few fun tidbits we found about Predator, the original Arnold Schwarzenegger action classic that started it all.

 1. THE MOVIE WAS ALMOST TITLED HUNTER.